10 Ways to Protect New Zealand’s Forests

 6. Go hunting for pests

 A more hands-on approach to protecting the forests and their wildlife is by hunting.
-Hunt for pests, such as possums, deers, pigs and goats, which pose a threat to vegetation and native wildlife.
+Hunt for pests, such as possums, deer, pigs and goats, which pose a threat to vegetation and native wildlife.
 See where you can hunt and what to hunt on the DoC website.
+If you do not have a hunting license, it’s best to go with an approved activity provider.
+Find out more in Hunting in New Zealand.

 7. Walk on the tracks